 Overview

 This lesson establishes the language for the rest of the electricity topic.
-Keep students moving
+Keep you moving

-between what they can observe, such as attraction, repulsion, and sparks, and the particle model
+between what you can observe, such as attraction, repulsion, and sparks, and the particle model

 that explains those observations in terms of electron transfer.